ENDRA Life Sciences Inc. [NDRA] is 228.00% higher this YTD. Is it still time to buy?

 Sponsored

-Study to Bolster Clinical Performance Evidence of TAEUS® Ultrasound Device in NAFLD Patients as Commercialization Begins.
+H.C.
+Wainwright Global Life Sciences Virtual Conference, March 9-10, 2021.
+Management will deliver a company presentation and will be available for one-on-one meetings.
+A webcast of the recorded presentation will be accessible on demand beginning Tuesday, March 9, 2021 for registered participants of the conference.

-ENDRA Life Sciences Inc. stock has also gained 2.93% of its value over the past 7 days.
-However, NDRA stock has inclined by 208.97% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 188.90% and gained 228.00% year-on date.
+The stocks have a year to date performance of 228.00 percent and weekly performance of 8.37 percent.
+The stock has been moved at 200.00 percent over the last six months.
+The stock has performed 21.78 percent around the most recent 30 days and changed 199.49 percent over the most recent 3-months.

-The market cap for NDRA stock reached $80.39 million, with 23.89 million shares outstanding and 22.67 million shares in the current float.
-Compared to the average trading volume of 2.71M shares, NDRA reached a trading volume of 4795361 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.93M shares, NDRA reached to a volume of 7125962 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about ENDRA Life Sciences Inc. [NDRA]: